Introduction

 Call: A ‘call’ can be one of the four things: a bid, a double, a redouble, or a pass.

-Bid: A “bid” is when a player commits to winning a definite number of odd tricks with a specific Trump or without Trump.
+A “bid” is when a player commits to winning several odd tricks with or without a specific Trump.

-For example, if a player bids one spade, they commit to winning seven tricks with spades as the Trump suit.
+For example, if players bid one spade, they commit to winning seven tricks with spades as the Trump suit.
 A bid of one no Trump means they commit to winning seven tricks without a Trump suit.
 Seven is the highest bid possible, meaning the player contracts to win all 13 tricks.

 Every new bid needs to be higher than the previous one.
-It must contract to win more odd tricks or the same number of odd tricks but in a higher-ranking suit (with no Trump being the highest ranking).
+It must contract to win more odd tricks or the same number of weird tricks, but in a higher-ranking suit (with no Trump being the highest ranking).

 A player needs to call on their turn to act and cannot change it once it's done.
 If a player calls out of order or tries to change their call, they would face a penalty.